StanJulia/StanSample.jl/README.md

 ## Purpose

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

+StanSample.jl v8.0.0 supports recent enhancements to the Stan Language visible in the output files (.csv files).
+It supports array, tuples and complex values.

 StanSample.jl v7 supports InferenceObjects.jl as a package extension.
 Use `inferencedata(model)` to create an InferenceData object.
 See also note 1 below.
 An example Pluto notebook can be found [here](https://github.com/StanJulia/StanExampleNotebooks.jl/blob/main/notebooks/DimensionalData/dimensionaldata.jl)